 Online quizzes can be created at any time, and posted during a certain window of opportunity.
 You can alert students to an upcoming quiz via email.
 Students can use their Purchase credentials to log in and take the quiz.

 Moodle contains “online Quiz” functions.
 Moodle allows faculty to create quizzes that contain text and multiple choice style tests, and allow you to embed/link to various media.
 For instance, you can embed an audio file or a picture and ask students to provide a context or analysis of it.

 The College’s ClassApps Web survey tool (available on the Portal Page) can also be used to administer tests online.
 The ClassApps Web Survey provides a rich array of question types, branching functions, and other features that allow you to create elaborate tests.
 There is even a built-in response scoring function for non-text (multiple choice) answers.
 Surveys can be authenticated with Purchase college student credentials, and you can release the URL via email and close it at the end of the testing window (which can be as long or as short as you want).

 Web 2.0 Tools

-CTS also runs a Wordpress Blog Server (http://blogs.purchase.edu) for the campus community, as well as a Wiki Server (https://collaborate.purchase.edu).
-These Blogs and Wikis can be used for classes or as collaboration tools.
+CTS also runs a Wiki Server.
+This can be used for classes or as a collaboration tool.

-The college has three Adobe Connect videoconferencing “rooms.”
-These can be used to connect a group of dispersed individuals with laptops webcams in a unified group with a shared whiteboard and document workspace.
+The college has Zoom videoconferencing available.
+Zoom can be used to connect a group of dispersed individuals with laptops webcams in a unified group with a shared whiteboard and document workspace.
 This works reasonably well for small groups – you can see and hear each person in a thumb nail video, and share documents.